 This document is the Standard Operational Procedure Volume 2, produced by the EcoRRAP subprogram at the Australian Institute of Marine Science.
 It details photogrammetry standard procedures for collecting images to reconstruct three-dimensional (3D) models and two-dimensional (2D) orthomosaics to quantify benthic communities over time (the fourth dimension, '4D').
-The reconstructions created by this workflow exhibit sub-mm resolution, span extents of 75 - 1500 square meters, and use high-precision temporal co-registration techniques.
+The reconstructions created by this workflow exhibit sub-mm resolution, span extents of 75 - 1500 square meters, and use high-precision temporal co-registration techniques (Lechene et al. 2024).